max-bytes/omnikeeper/docs/source/configuration_configuration-layers.md

-# Configuration - Configuration is Data
+# Configuration is Data

+DRAFT

 omnikeeper stores parts of its own configuration, such as Traits, Predicates and AuthRoles inside the regular data structures itself.
 That means that f.e. a defined Trait exists as its own CI whose attributes define the traits parameters (ID, requirements, ...).
 While this approach may appear strange at first, it enables a lot of positive effects: